Featured Artist: Jonas Jödicke

 “I see it as a reminder to not back down in the face of adversity and to fight for justice.”

 Jonas’s story isn’t about luck or going viral.
-It’s about what happens when artists take back what’s theirs and remind the world who the art belongs to.
+It’s about what happens when the right support meets the right moment, and an artist reclaims what’s his.

 Meet Jonas